austinsherron/nvim/TASKS.md

 - [ ] Opening in existing nvim instances (neovim-remote)
 - [ ] Refactoring
 - [ ] Snippets
-- [ ] The Line - a stylized indicator that a line is (almost) too long
 - [ ] Unit test integrations
     - [x] Ability to run from nvim
     - [ ] Ability to view/act on results